-At any time prior to the last day of the semester, a student may officially withdraw from the University by completing the Withdrawal/Discontinue Statement Form from the Registrar's Office.
+A student seeking a withdrawal needs to complete the appropriate withdrawal/discontinuation form from the Registrar's Office.
 Financial aid recipients must also notify the Office of Scholarships and Financial Aid.
-Students receiving veteran's benefits must notify the Veteran Success Center.
+Students receiving veteran's benefits must notify the Veterans Services Representative.
+Students are strongly encouraged to consult with their advisors prior to any type of withdrawal.

-As with dropping individual courses, failure of a student to withdraw officially within the specified period to withdraw with a "W" can result in the awarding of "F" or "WF" grades for all courses.
-Petitions for any exceptions to these rules due to extenuating circumstances must be made in writing to the Academic Committee via the Academic Petition Form.
-Students are strongly encouraged to consult with their academic advisors, financial aid counselors, and student accounts counselors prior to any type of withdrawal.
 A student who has withdrawn from the University must contact the Admissions Office regarding readmission.